aexnimbus/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-`In the class, we are going to lay out the foundation for the entire boot camp by:`
+<h1>In the class, we are going to lay out the foundation for the entire boot camp by:</h1>

 `Discussing the format of the boot camp?`